Email Deliverability

 Cons: Built specifically for B2B use cases, which may be more than needed for simple B2C newsletter lists.

-Best for: High-volume B2B sales and revenue teams that need reliable verification for outbound, CRM-driven workflows, and pipeline protection.
+Best for: High-volume B2B sales and revenue teams and API-first data providers who need reliable verification on enterprise catch-all infrastructure, low Unknown rates, and outcomes they can confidently ship.

 ZeroBounce is designed for marketing teams that need more than just email validation.
 In addition to verification, it offers enrichment-style features (via its data append positioning) that can help teams add context for segmentation and prioritization.